The Telfer BCom Experience

 - The city always has something going on with over 35 annual music, food, sports, and cultural festivals.

-- See the many resources offered by the Student Academic Success Service to support students in achieving their academic and professional goals.
+Many resources are offered by the Student Academic Success Service (SASS) to support students in achieving their academic and professional goals.
+The SASS helps students improve their academic writing and develop stronger study methods.

-- Financial resources are available to help you understand the ins and outs of one very important aspect of getting a university education.
+A vast number of financial resources are available to help students understand the ins and outs of this very important aspect of getting a university education: finances.